akash-network/node/ethereum/_docs/design.md

 ### Maintainable

-* Allows an address to be the maintainer and transfer maintainorship to another address
+* Allows an address to be the maintainer and transfer maintainership to another address

 ### Delinquent